ttvgd/ste-tracklist/README.md

 ## Sources

-For more details regarding the releases, se this [list](albums.md).
-The primary source for albums and tracks is [Discogs](https://discogs.com) but of course [Saint Etienne Disco](https://saintetiennedisco.com) has been invaluable.
+For more details regarding the releases, se this [list](releases.md).
+The primary source for releases and tracks is [Discogs](https://discogs.com) but of course [Saint Etienne Disco](https://saintetiennedisco.com) has been invaluable.

 ## About track durations